builtbybrayne/packer-skeleton/README.md

 * Common user/SSH setups

 It doesn't install any software beyond what is necessary to get basic access to a core OS that meets our project requirements.
-For that, check out the [SMC Ansible Project](https://bitbucket.org/perchten/smc-ansible).
+For that, check out the Ansible.

 # Environments